banklab/rapid-adaptation-w-rec-on-tunable-fl/README.md

 e. popSize=100 500 5000 #### population size in the simulations.

 Note: All simulations were run by STUN (version 0) which contains two main functions, "generate_landscapes" and simulating "haploid_recombination".
-Now we have integrated those two functions into one efficient and user-friendly software, STUN.
+Now we have integrated those two functions into one efficient and user-friendly software, STUN (GitHub).
+See STUN details (user manual) and cite STUN (biorxiv).

 ## 2. Analyzing features of the initial population and fitness landscapes, summaries of statistics, and generating figures and tables
 Those analyses were coded in 'analyses_20220309.sh'.